 Methodology

-In order to identify the states where small businesses have been most affected by coronavirus, WalletHub compared the 50 states and the District of Columbia across three key dimensions, “Impact & Access to Resources,” “Small-Business Financial Conditions” and “Business Environment & Workforce Support.”
+In order to identify the states with the most pandemic-proof small businesses, WalletHub compared the 50 states and the District of Columbia across three key dimensions, “Impact & Access to Resources,” “Small-Business Financial Conditions” and “Business Environment & Workforce Support.”

-We evaluated those dimensions using 12 relevant metrics, which are listed below with their corresponding weights.
-Each metric was graded on a 100-point scale, with a score of 100 representing the most affected.
+We evaluated those dimensions using 11 relevant metrics, which are listed below with their corresponding weights.
+Each metric was graded on a 100-point scale, with a score of 100 representing the most pandemic-proof.

 We then determined the weighted average across all metrics to calculate an overall score for each state and the District.
-We then used the resulting scores to rank-order our sample.
+We then used the resulting scores to rank-order the states.

 Impact & Access to Resources – Total Points: 60

-Note: This metric measures the 1-year survival rate of private sector establishments.
+Note: This metrics measures the 1-year survival rate of private sector establishments.

 Small-Business Financial Conditions – Total Points: 20